teksi/district_heating/docs/en/user-guide/layerexplanations/index.rst

-Overview of TWW
+Overview of TDH
 ================

-An overview of TWW including the layer explanation
+An overview of TDH including the layer explanation

 .. toctree::
    :maxdepth: 2